-An emergency is when a serious crime, a natural disaster or a man made emergency occurs or is about to occur, which poses an immediate threat to the Berklee community or its assets.
-Examples include, but are not limited to: an active shooter; use of a weapon; severe weather; a fire; a chemical leak; structural damage.
+An emergency is when a serious crime, a natural disaster or a man-made emergency occurs or is about to occur that poses an immediate threat to the Berklee community or its assets.
+Examples include, but are not limited to: an active shooter; use of a weapon; severe weather; a fire; a chemical leak; and structural damage.

 Who will send the emergency messages?

 Berklee's Public Safety Department is responsible for the creation and sending of messages.

 How will I be contacted in a college emergency?

 All students and employees with a Berklee.edu email will receive email messages.
 Employees will receive voice messages on their campus phones, depending on the situation.
 Students will receive voice messages at the local numbers they provided at the time of registration.
 If you provided a cell phone number, you will receive voice and text messages there as well.
 If you provided an alternate email address, you will also receive a message there.

 I see a caller ID display of 617 266-1400 on my phone.
 Who is this?

 When Berklee sends a call out using BENS, it will always display caller ID information.
 The number listed is the Berklee College of Music information line.
 There is no need to call that number.

 I am receiving text messages from 231-77.
 What number is this?